This post provides information about the public transportation system in Prague, including trams, metro, and buses as well as ticket options.

-Like most big cities, Prague has a metro system which you can use to get around the city quickly and it covers most of the city centre in addition to some suburban areas.
+Like most big cities, Prague has a metro system that you can use to get around the city quickly.
+It covers most of the city centre in addition to some suburban areas.

 This service runs from 5 am - 12 am each day, providing service every 2-3 minutes during peak hours and roughly once every 5-10 minutes during off-peak hours.

-This line goes from East – West and includes stops like Prague Castle, Wenceslas Square, and Old Town Square.
+This line goes from East-West and includes stops like Prague Castle, Wenceslas Square, and Old Town Square (Staroměstská).

-This line also runs from East – West, crossing with both the A and C metro trains near the city centre and making stops at sites such as Republic Square, Charles Square and more.
+This line also runs from East-West, crossing with both the A and C metro trains near the city centre and making stops at sites such as Republic Square (Náměstí Republiky), Charles Square, and more.

-The trams focus more on all the areas that neither other service covers very well.
+The trams focus more on all the areas that neither other services cover very well.

 If you really want to explore the city and see some of the sites that aren’t along the main metro lines, this is an excellent way to do it.